forkdelta/smart_contract/README.md

 This function handles withdrawals of Ether from the contract.
 Verifies that the user has enough funds to cover the withdrawal.
 Emits a Withdraw event.
-@param amount: uint of the amount of Ether the user wishes to withdraw
+@param amount uint of the amount of Ether the user wishes to withdraw

 #### `function depositToken(address token, uint amount) public`
 This function handles deposits of Ethereum based tokens to the contract.